Reduction systems and degree bounds for integration: Discussion

-Apart from not always terminating, there are two aspects of the completion process that can cause considerable computational effort in practice.
+Even in cases when the completion process terminates, there are two aspects that can cause considerable computational effort in practice.
 First, conditional identities and reduction rules computed during completion can exhibit considerable expression swell.
-Reducing a conditional identity by a reduction rule according to Definition~\ref{defn:reducible} can lead to a conditional identity where the degree of $P,Q$ in the variables $x$ is increased.
-The degrees in $x$ of intermediate reduction rules can be higher than the degrees needed to express the coefficients in the corresponding complete reduction system.
-For example, computing the reduction system of Section~\ref{sec:Airy} by completion requires intermediate reduction rules with necessarily unbounded $x_3$-degree even though the infinite complete reduction system can be expressed with coefficients that are linear in the variables $x$.
+Reducing a conditional identity by a reduction rule according to Definition~\ref{defn:reducible} can lead to a conditional identity where the degree of $P,Q$ in the variables $\param$ is increased.
+The degrees in $\param$ of intermediate reduction rules can be higher than the degrees needed to express the coefficients in the corresponding complete reduction system.
+For example, computing the reduction system of Section~\ref{sec:Airy} by completion requires intermediate reduction rules with necessarily unbounded $\param_3$-degree even though the infinite complete reduction system can be expressed with coefficients that are linear in the variables $\param$.
 Second, conditions of reduction rules can involve nonlinear equations and inequations.
-Nonlinear conditions can be introduced during completion in steps \ref{line:newrule} and \ref{line:updateB} of Algorithm~\ref{alg:CItoRR} if the leading coefficient of $P$ at this stage is not linear in the variables $x$.
+Nonlinear conditions can be introduced during completion in steps \ref{line:newrule} and \ref{line:updateB} of Algorithm~\ref{alg:CItoRR} if the leading coefficient of $P$ at this stage is not linear in the variables $\param$.
 This is also the case for the reduction system of Section~\ref{sec:Airy} before simplification of conditions, for example.
-While the exact form of coefficients appearing in reduction rules is essential for performing reduction, it is not relevant for constructing degree bounds based on \eqref{eq:phi} as the degree depends only on the monomials appearing.
+While the exact form of coefficients appearing in reduction rules is essential for performing reduction, knowledge of these coefficients is not relevant for constructing degree bounds based on \eqref{eq:phi}, since the degree depends only on which monomials appear.
 In future research, we plan to investigate how the completion process can be simplified to obtain degree bounds more efficiently by keeping only partial information about reduction rules during completion.
-The resulting degree bounds may no longer be rigorous and so it will be important to find a good balance between accuracy and efficiency.
+The resulting degree bounds may no longer be rigorous, and so it will be important to find a good balance between accuracy and efficiency.